Convert Markdown to PDF with Pandoc and LaTeX

 I remember even during my second interview, in early April, hearing something about InDesign being a bit of a ruckus.
 My (now) coworker at the time was the only technical writer, so it was all on her to make these.
 After I’d been working for a couple months, I heard more and more about the process.
 Her voice in meetings was filled with anguish, as file after file gave her trouble.
 I didn’t have a full grasp of how it worked.
 Being an open-source proponent, I wanted absolutely nothing to do with proprietary software.
 I didn’t volunteer to help, because I didn’t want to touch Adobe-anything with a ten-foot fiberglass rod.

-As I understood it, getting from Markdown to PDF was something like:
+As I understood it, to convert Markdown to PDF we did something like: